Skip to Main Content

 Since 1982, PCMag has tested and rated thousands of products to help you make better buying decisions.
 Read our editorial mission & see how we test.

 If you purchased a Mac on or after October 20, 2010, you get iMovie for free from the Mac App Store.
 Essentially, that means the app is free on nearly all Macs in use.
-The latest version requires macOS 11.5.1 or later and requires 2.6GB of storage.
-In testing for this review, I installed it on a MacBook Air with an Apple Silicon M1 CPU and 8GB RAM.
+The latest version requires macOS 13.5 or later and 3.2GB of storage.
+To test iMovie, I installed it on a MacBook Air with an Apple Silicon M1 CPU and 8GB RAM.

 On iOS and iPadOS, iMovie is preinstalled by default, though you can remove it and reinstall it from the App Store.
-It requires iOS 15.3 or later.
-I tested this version of iMovie on an iPhone X and a standard iPad (2019 version).
-Though Apple has worked to keep the desktop and mobile versions in sync, there are feature differences, discussed below in the mobile section.
+It requires iOS 16 or later.
+I tested this version of iMovie on an iPhone 12 mini and an iPad Pro.
+Though Apple has tried to keep the desktop and mobile versions in sync, there are feature differences, discussed below in the mobile section.

 Apple iMovie interface

-iMovie's interface only shows you the tools you need at the moment and doesn't clutter the screen with all available tools.
-The application has a dark interface, even if you aren't using Dark Mode, that starts out with two tabs at top center for Media and Projects.
-On the left side of the Projects view window is a single huge plus-sign button.
+iMovie's interface shows you only the tools you need at the moment and doesn't clutter the screen with all available tools.
+The application has a dark interface, even if you aren't using Dark Mode, that starts out with two tabs at the top center for Media and Projects.
+On the left side of the Projects view window is a single huge button with a plus sign.
 When you click it, you get two choices: New Movie and New Trailer.
 You import content by tapping the down arrow icon.

 The standard three-pane video-editing interface shows up in iMovie, with source content at the top left, preview top right, and the timeline spanning the bottom of the screen.
 But that's about all that's standard.
-There are no track divisions as in other editors.
+You don't see any track divisions as you do in other editors.
 Instead, you drag clips down to the timeline, where they extend to represent their running times.
 You only get two video tracks, which is a far cry from the 100-plus allowed by several enthusiast applications.
+Note that your project's resolution is determined by the first clip in the movie—you can't set it to your preference as you can in most video editors.

 Apple iMovie trackless timeline

 A neat interface touch is that you can scrub through any clip in the Media view simply by swiping the cursor across it.
 In an improvement from earlier versions of iMovie, when you click on a clip, the whole thing is selected rather than a range within the clip; the old way could make adding full clips to your timeline dicey.
-There's also a plus-sign button that let you send the clip to the timeline with no dragging required.
-Another helpful feature in the iMovie interface is that clips in the source panel show an orange line along the bottom to indicate that they've been used in your project.
+A plus sign button lets you send the clip to the timeline with no dragging required.
+Another helpful facet of the interface is that clips in the source panel show an orange line along the bottom to indicate that you've used them in your project.

 I had no trouble importing any video content I threw at the program—GoPro, phone, and even 4K.
-HEVC videos and HEIC photos from my iPhone X displayed without a hitch, which is more than you can say for some PC video apps.
+HEVC videos and HEIC photos from my iPhone X displayed without a hitch, which is more than you can say for some video editing apps for Windows.
 You can even import 360-degree content, but the app can't edit the point of view; it simply shows their dual fisheye or equirectangular view.
 You can also import projects you've started in iMovie on iOS and finish them on the desktop.

-For organization, you can mark clips or even clip sections as Favorites or Rejects, but there are no ratings, keyword tags, or face or geographical categorization like you get in Adobe Premiere Elements.
-Content that's used in your project will show up in the separate Project Media section of the source panel.
+For organization, you can mark clips or even clip sections as Favorites or Rejects, but not with ratings, keyword tags, or face or geographical categorization like you get in Adobe Premiere Elements.
+Content that's used in your project shows up in the separate Project Media section of the source panel.
 The Projects page makes finding what you're working on a snap, and it's always accessible from a button at the top left.
 It's less fussy, though less powerful as an organizer than Premiere Elements' separate Organizer program.

 Apple iMovie's Precision Editor